websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/getting-patch-information.md

   [*-] dxp-2-7310 :: Installed; Won't be installed: dxp-3 contains the fixes included in this one :: Built for LIFERAY [ I] dxp-3-7310 :: Currently not installed; Will be installed. :: Built for LIFERAY
 ```

+Now you can get installation details using a single command.